 However, don’t add too much glycerin.
 Otherwise, you may not get any fog at all.

-Pour distilled water into the plastic water until it’s about 75% full.
+Pour distilled water into the plastic cup until it’s about 75% full.
 Fill it up with glycerin.
-This mixture will give sufficiently thick fog.
+This juice mixture will give a sufficiently thick fog.
 If you want lighter, you can reduce the glycerin proportion to a third a cup.

 For best results, you should shake the mixture for about 10 seconds.
 You will get an evenly cloudy mixture.

-Pour a small amount of the fog fluid into your fog machine and switch the machine on.
+Pour a small amount of the fog fluid into your fog machine and switch the device on.
 It will produce fog as dense and thick as you want it.

-If you need to thin the mixture, add a small amount of water at a time until the desired density is reached.
+If you need to thin the mixture, add a small amount of H2O at a time until the desired density is reached.

 How do you Make Heavy Fog with Water?